Early History of Carnamah

 of men and nine women enlisted in 1942 and others to give the

-O’Hara and Kenneth Lally.
+Bernie O’Hara and

-labour shortage many local farms and businesses were kept going only through the
+labour shortage, many local farms and businesses were kept going only through the

 untiring efforts of the district’s women.
 The majority of local